gioblu/PJON/README.md

   PJON network(12, 123);
 ```

-After this is necessary to define wich type of communication we need.
-For example if you only need to send a value from a "slave" arduino to another one cyclically, you will probably not need collision_avoidance (to check if someone is speaking before starting a communication) and acknowledge or ACK (when a sender waits the receiver acknowledge of correct data receive after check of data integrity).
-Disabling this two functionalities let you spare loop time and so speed up communication.
+After this it is necessary to define which type of communication we need.
+For example if you only need to send a value from a "slave" arduino to another one cyclically, you will probably not need collision_avoidance (to check if someone is speaking before starting a communication) and acknowledge or ACK (when a sender waits the receiver acknowledge of correct data reception after check of data integrity).
+Disabling these two functionalities let you spare loop time and so speed up communication.
 In the opposite case, if you have two or more boards communicating bidirectionally as my automated home scenario, you will need to have a system able to speak over the channel when is free to avoid to corrupt other communication going on and also to have every board sure that the message sent arrived correct to the receiver.
 There are some setters that let you configure the network as you need:

 ```cpp
   // Master Slave capable setup